CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 bash ../../apps/utils/scripts/run-bfd-pipeline -k random
 ```

 The pipeline does not exit.
 You can check from the logs to see if it succeeded and then kill it or remove it if you no longer want it to be running.
 The easiest way to remove it from kubernetes is using kubectl.
-Bear in mind this deletes the pipeline app entirely so the logs will be lost.
-Of course the data will remain in the database.
+Bear in mind this deletes the pipeline app entirely so its logs will be lost.
+Of course this won't affect the data written to the database.

 ```sh
 kubectl delete -k pipeline/overlays/local